GrigorijSchleifer/codeNewbie/README.md

 ```
 Hey, what's up fellas.
 I'm trying to install Jekyll for running my own technical blog for doctors, but unfortunately
-I'm not able to update Ruby ... somehow I am stuck on an older version and don't why I get a bunch of errors ...
-So
+I'm not able to update Ruby ... somehow I am stuck on an older version and don't know why I get a bunch of errors ...
-while I'm trying to stay calm instead of throwing my Mac out of the OR, I found this little snippet that shows my PATH
+So while I'm trying to stay calm instead of throwing my Mac out of the OR, I found this little snippet that shows my PATH
 in a nice, concise way.
 Check it out ... and  yes, my PATH <br> is messed up ... the next ToDo is already planned ...
 see you later
 ```